Jayanth-Srinivasan/Jayanth-Srinivasan/README.md

 - 🌏🏫- I'm from a pixel of the Blue Planet
 - 🧠👀- I have an inexhaustible supply of ideas and creative solutions to problems.
 - 🔭 I’m currently working on with the nerves to generate algorithms.
-- 🌱 I’m currently learning to explore the edge of infinity by sovling problems on the way.
+- 🌱 I’m currently learning to explore the edge of infinity by solving problems on the way.
 - 👯 I’m looking to collaborate with people who crowns the "dev" suffix
 - 🤔 I’m looking for help with everything that stops me from programming
 - 💬 Ask me about anything..